Longstep Property Solutions Homes for Rent

 direct visitor spending

-Memphis welcomed 13.1 million visitors in 2024, generating $4.3 billion in direct spending and supporting over 28,000 local jobs, a visitor count already 6% above pre-pandemic levels.
+Memphis welcomed 13.1 million visitors in 2024, generating a record $4.3 billion in direct spending and supporting over 28,000 local jobs, a visitor count 6% above pre-pandemic levels.
+Food and beverage alone took $1.42 billion of it.
 For short-term and long-term owners alike, this economic engine translates into sustained demand few mid-sized U.S. markets can match.

 Graceland draws 600,000+ visitors a year.
 Beale Street, the National Civil Rights Museum, Sun Studio, Stax, and a legendary food scene drive year-round visitation.
 The Mississippi River cruise industry adds another demand layer, with Viking and American Cruise Lines using Memphis as a key port.